jttn90/configure-ad/README.md

 <h2>Deployment and Configuration Steps</h2>

 <p>
 Before deploying Active Directory, we'll need to install 2 VMs on Azure, one will be a Windows Server for the domain controller and one will be Windows Pro machine as a client.
 We can name the server machine DC-1 and the client machine Client-1.
+We also need to make sure that both of these machines are on the same virtual network.

 Once that's done, we'll log into DC-1.
 </p>